 Over the years, I have visited many times at Wadi Nisnas, which was always a tasty and unique experience.
 Also, most places are open on Saturdays, which is a big plus.

-For attractions, you can browse the interactive map at the top of this post.
+You can browse the interactive map at the top of this post for additional attractions.

 Have you ever been to Wadi Nisnas?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!